Honda Oil Dilution

 So, before we discuss the Honda oil dilution problem.
 Let’s first cover some of the basics about the 1.5L engine that is made by Honda.
 Since this engine is the one that is affected by the oil dilution and the only engine that we are going to cover in this article to simplify things.

 This engine was introduced by Honda with the 2016 Civic.
-The idea with this engine was that with the help of downsizing to make the same power numbers.
+The idea with this engine was that with the help of downsizing it makes the same power numbers.
 So, what is downsizing?
 Downsizing is a term used in the car world to explain the shift from big displacement engines to smaller displacement internal combustion engines.

 Still, there is a replacement for displacement.
 And this replacement was made possible by forced induction.
 Namely, turbocharging.
 Almost all carmakers shifted to turbocharged engines in recent years.
 Was this a smart move?
 Not necessarily.
 But it is what it is.
 We are witnessing a world that is moving towards better sustainability, as they say, this is one of the things that will move us forward.
 No car guy probably approves this shift.
 But that’s how things go right now.

-So, Honda has introduced this engine to replace the naturally aspirated engines and this engine delivered a good performance.
+So, Honda has introduced this engine to replace the naturally aspirated engines (to find out more, check out our explainer on what does naturally aspirated mean) and this engine delivered a good performance.
 But more on that in the following chapter where we will cover the specs of this engine and later the Honda Oil dilution problem.

 Honda 1.5L Engine Specs

 Now before we discuss the problem with the Honda oil dilution.
 Let’s first focus on the engine specs of this specific engine.
-Specs are always welcomed to know if you are on a market for a Honda and you want one specifically with this engine.
+Specs are always welcomed to know if you are in the market for a Honda and you want one specifically with this engine.
 So, let’s cover them real quick.

 The Honda 1.5L as its name implies is a 1.5L engine manufactured by Honda.
 This engine is a straight-4 engine design.
 What is peculiar to this engine is that the exhaust manifold is cast into the cylinder head.
 A really strange design I must admit and probably the only engine in the world running on this spec.